 In Warhammer40k: Dawn of War II's final mission, your cruiser is destroyed and your position is being overrun by Tyranids.
 Though after the first few waves you'll receive a communication from another cruiser that was presumed lost earlier in the game, that they'll be reinforcing you to finish the mission.
 The in game objective even changes to indicate that your situation is hopeless and should just take as many of them with you as you can.

 In Command & Conquer: Red Alert you have to capture the Chronosphere for Stalin, but it is blown up by the allied before you can capture it.
 Then you are ordered to be shot.
 Then the blame is (accurately) pinned on someone else and you're reinstated.
 Due to a level-design bug it is even possible to actually capture it, by making it invulnerable with the iron curtain (that also works on enemy buildings) before the explosive detonates.
 Then you can capture it with your engineers, but get a real "Mission Failed" for going Off the Rails.

-In the sequel, the fourth Allied mission has you destroying a Soviet Psychic Amplifier in Chicago.
+In Command & Conquer: Red Alert 2, the fourth Allied mission has you destroying a Soviet Psychic Amplifier in Chicago.
 When you complete the mission, the Soviets proceed to nuke Chicago.